Yang428/DPET/README.md

 ## Evaluation on VOT16, VOT18 and VOT19 using Matlab R2016b
 We provide a [VOT Matlab toolkit](https://github.com/votchallenge/toolkit-legacy) integration for the DPET tracker.
 There is the [tracker_DPET.m](https://github.com/Yang428/DPET/tree/master/pytracking/utils) Matlab file in the 'pytracking/utils', which can be connected with the toolkit.
 It uses the 'pytracking/vot_wrapper.py' script to integrate the tracker to the toolkit.

-## Evaluation on VOT2020 using Python Toolkit
+## Evaluation on VOT2020 and VOT2021 using Python Toolkit
 We provide a [VOT Python toolkit](https://github.com/votchallenge/toolkit) integration for the DPET tracker.
 There is the [trackers.ini](https://github.com/Yang428/DPET/tree/master/pytracking/utils) setting file in the 'pytracking/utils', which can be connected with the toolkit.
 It uses the 'pytracking/vot20_wrapper.py' script to integrate the tracker to the toolkit.
 ```
-cd pytracking/workspace_vot2020
+cd pytracking/workspace_vot2020 (or workspace_vot2021)
 pip install git+https://github.com/votchallenge/vot-toolkit-python
 vot initialize <vot2020> --workspace ./workspace_vot2020/
 vot evaluate DPET